 Come to the consultation prepared to discuss your medical history, including previous surgeries, past and present medical conditions, allergies and current medications.
 It's important, as well, to discuss your physical lifestyle and, for women, if you plan to have children.

-Cost is often a consideration in elective surgery and depends on several factors, including how extensive the procedure is and what techniques will be used.
+Cost is often a consideration in elective surgery.
+The price for a liposuction procedure at Houston Plastic & Reconstructive Surgery begins at $3,500 and increases depending several factors, including how extensive the procedure is and what techniques will be used.
 We can provide a general cost range based on the areas of concern and a final written cost estimate is presented at your consultation.
 The estimate typically includes:

 That depends on the area being treated.
 It's important to remember that liposuction is not a weight loss procedure and good candidates are already at or near their ideal weight before the treatment.
 In the most extensive procedures, liposuction can take several inches off the waist, thighs, or buttocks.